MichalOpoka/ecfr/cfr/title-18-Conservation-Power-Water-Resources/chapter-XIII-Tennessee-Valley-Authority/part-1301-Procedures/subpart-A-Freedom-Information-Act/section-1301.7.md

 ##### § 1301.7 Exempt records. #####

-(a) *Records available.* TVA's records will be made available for inspection and copying upon request as provided in this section, except that records are exempt and are not made available if they are:
+(a) TVA's records will be disclosed to any person upon request as provided in this section, except records that are exempt and are not made available if they are:

-(1)(i) Specifically authorized under criteria established by an Executive order to be kept secret in the interest of national defense or foreign policy and
+(1)(i) Specifically authorized under criteria established by an Executive order to be kept secret in the interest of national defense or foreign policy, and

 (ii) Are in fact properly classified pursuant to such Executive order;

-(2) Related solely to the internal personnel rules and practices of TVA;
+(2) Related solely to the internal personnel rules and practices of an agency;

-(3) Specifically exempted from disclosure by statute;
+(3) Specifically exempted from disclosure by statute (other than section 552b of this title), if that statute—

+(i)(A) Requires that the matters be withheld from the public in such a manner as to leave no discretion on the issue; or

+(B) Establishes particular criteria for withholding or refers to particular types of matters to be withheld; and

+(ii) If enacted after the date of enactment of the OPEN FOIA Act of 2009, specifically cites to this paragraph.

-(4) Trade secrets and commercial or financial information obtained from any person and privileged or confidential;
+(4) Trade secrets and commercial or financial information obtained from a person and privileged or confidential;

-(5) Inter-agency or intra-agency memorandums or letters which would not be available by law to a private party in litigation with TVA, including without limitation records relating to control and accounting for special nuclear material and to the physical security plans for the protection of TVA's nuclear facilities;
+(5) Inter-agency or intra-agency memorandums or letters that would not be available by law to a party other than an agency in litigation with the agency, provided that the deliberative process privilege shall not apply to records created 25 years or more before the date on which the records were requested;

-(6) Personnel and medical files and similar files, the disclosure of which would constitute a clearly unwarranted invasion of personal privacy;
+(6) Personnel and medical files and similar files the disclosure of which would constitute a clearly unwarranted invasion of personal privacy;

-(7) Records or information compiled for law enforcement purposes, but only to the extent that the production of such law enforcement records or information:
+(7) Records or information compiled for law enforcement purposes, but only to the extent that the production of such law enforcement records or information—

 (i) Could reasonably be expected to interfere with enforcement proceedings,